jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     The Secondary Azure Region should be the Region Pair for the region the SQL Database is hosted in.
 Consult <https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions> to see which region pair the location you are using for this lab is in.

-    >Note: If you choose a region that cannot be used as a secondary region, you will not be able to pick a pricing plan.
+    >**Note**: If you choose a region that cannot be used as a secondary region, you will not be able to pick a pricing plan.
 Choose another region.

     ![Wrong geo-replication region selected.
 Not available options presented.](media/2019-03-30-16-05-25.png "Not available options presented.")